-- How To Set Up Exhaust System - including a cheap, easy and stealthy method!
+- How To Set Up Exhaust System

 First of all, you should know that an HID (High Intensity Discharge) Grow Light System isn’t the right choice for all cannabis growers.
 Just like any other cannabis grow lights, MH/HPS grow lights have pros and cons.

 Many people choose HID lights because they are ultra-powerful grow lights, including the incredibly popular “Metal Halide” (MH) and “High Pressure Sodium” (HPS) grow light combo for growing cannabis.